 3.2.4.
 The "Structural Representative

 Elementary Volume" (SREV) concept required for the

 systemic description of the pedon 35

 3.3.
 Systemic physics of the organized soil

 medium defined on axis III 39

 3.3.1.
 The thermodynamic system of the pedostructure 39

 3.3.2.
 Equations of the hydrostructural

 equilibrium of the pedostructure 41

 3.3.3.
-Determining hydrostructural soil parameters 44
+Determining hydrostructural soil parameters.
+44

 3.3.4.
 Equations of the hydrodynamic functioning

 of the pedostructure 45

 3.3.5.
 The Kamel [®] model of the hydrostructural

 functioning of a pedon 50

 3.4.
 Systemic mapping of soil in the landscape 54

 3.4.1.
 Hierarchical hydrofunctional mapping

 units of the landscape 54

 3.4.2.
 The SIRS-Soils 57

-Model of Scientific Disciplines Related to the Study and Management of Natural Areas.
+Chapter 4.
+The General System (GS): General Model of Scientific Disciplines Related to the Study and Management of Natural Areas.
 59

 4.1.
 The human system, system of study or management of a

-natural area, isomorphic to the general system 59
+natural area, isomorphic to the general system.
+59

 4.2.
-Natural systems, OSs of the GS 61
+Natural systems, OSs of the GS.
+61

+4.3.
+Information systems of human systems

-implemented for the study or management of natural systems 4 4 Hydrostructural pedology and its own spatial 62
+implemented for the study or management of natural systems 62

+4.4.
+Hydrostructural pedology and its own spatial

 reference information system: the SIRS-Soils 64

 Chapter 5.
 Emergence of a New Scientific Discipline:

 Hydrostructural Pedology 67

 5.1.
-Wilson hadre structured as data as fits

-5.1. where hydrostructural pedology fits (7
+Where hydrostructural pedology fits

-Into the natural sciences 0/
+into the natural sciences 67

 5.2.
-Specificity of the hydrostructural 70
+Specificity of the hydrostructural

+pedology laboratory 70

 5.2.1.
-Hudra structural share starization /0
+Hydrostructural characterization

-of the medeatructure 70
+of the pedostructure 70

-5.2.2 Experimental analysis of the /0

 5.2.2.
 Experimental analysis of the

-his coll accountion in the coll column 71

 bio-soil association in the soil column 72

 5.2.3.
-Simulation of processes at the 72
+Simulation of processes at the

+scale of the pedon using a lysimeter.
+72